An invitation to Alexandrov geometry: CAT(0) spaces: Polyhedral spaces

-The simplices which contain $\sigma$ form an abstract simplicial complex called the \emph{link} of $\sigma$, denoted by $\Link_\sigma$.
-If $m$ is the dimension of $\sigma$ then the set of vertices of $\Link_\sigma$ is formed by the $(m+1)$-simplices which contain $\sigma$; the set of its edges are formed by the $(m+2)$-simplices which contain $\sigma$; and so on.
+The simplices that contain $\sigma$ form an abstract simplicial complex called the \emph{link} of $\sigma$, denoted by $\Link_\sigma$.
+If $m$ is the dimension of $\sigma$, then the set of vertices of $\Link_\sigma$ is formed by the $(m+1)$-simplices that contain $\sigma$; the set of its edges is formed by the $(m+2)$-simplices that contain $\sigma$; and so on.

-The link $\Link_\sigma$ can be identified with the subcomplex of $\tau$ formed by all the simplices $\sigma'$ such that $\sigma\cap\sigma'=\emptyset$ but both $\sigma$ and $\sigma'$ are faces of a simplex of $\tau$.
+The link $\Link_\sigma$ can be identified with the subcomplex of $\tau$ formed by all the simplices $\sigma'$ such that $\sigma\cap\sigma'=\emptyset$ but both $\sigma$ and $\sigma'$ are faces of a simplex of~$\tau$.

 The points in $\Link_\sigma$ can be identified with the normal directions to $\sigma$ at a point in its interior.
 The angle metric between directions makes $\Link_\sigma$ into a spherical polyhedral space.
 We will always consider the link with this metric.